 ECE faculty and staff advisors are available to help students evaluate their career pathway in academe and industry.
 The ECE Office of Alumni & Employer Relations provides opportunities to engage industry directly and make important career connections.

-Assistant Director and Career Consultant for the College of Engineering
+Career Consultant for the College of Engineering

 Career and Professional Development Center